 Sangiran Museum is the archaeological site of Ancient Man in Java, Indonesia.
 Sangiran Museum lies 15 kilometers in the northern part of Solo City.
 The entrance gate is on the main way from Solo to Purwodadi, near the border between the Gemolong and Kalioso districts.
-Used a marker to get to the gate of Sangiran, Krikilan village, which is 5 kilometers from the museum.
+It used a marker to get to the gate of Sangiran, Krikilan village, which is 5 kilometers from the museum.
 Sangiran site is 59, 2 square kilometers, including administratively into two territories: Sragen and Karanganyar regencies.

 The Minister of Education and Culture determined Sangiran as a heritage culture list in 1977.
 Therefore, the 20th session of the World Heritage Committee in Merida, Mexico December 5 ‘1996, determined that Sangiran is one of World Cultural Heritage No. 593 and listed as a UNESCO World Heritage Site.